Brewers edge Tigers 3-2 in 10 innings for 5th straight win

 Bryan Garcia has a 1-1 record with a 5.30 ERA and two saves this year after going 2-1 with a 1.66 ERA and four saves last season.
 He has walked 14 batters in 18 2/3 innings.

 “We’ve got to get him right,” Hinch said.
-“He hasn’t quite looked in sync.
-He hasn’t looked in command of his pitches.
-He was throwing so many non-competitive pitches and fighting his delivery and not being able to correct it.”
+“He hasn’t quite looked in sync.”

 UP NEXT